-This course will provide an introduction to Cognitive Behavior Therapy (CBT), including the history and theoretical underpinnings of CBT and the evidence base for its effectiveness.
+This course will introduce Cognitive Behavior Therapy (CBT), including the history and theoretical underpinnings of CBT and the evidence base for its effectiveness.
 Lectures and exercises will emphasize case conceptualization and application.
-Students will learn to apply some of the most commonly used CBT techniques with their clients in the context of counseling.
+Students will learn to apply some of the most commonly used CBT techniques with their clients in the context of courseling.